ATLAS.ti 22 projects cannot be used in previous versions.

 From the main menu, select Project > Export > Project.

-If your project does not contain multimedia files, the Open Dialog opens.
+If your project does not contain multimedia files, the Save File Dialog opens.
+If it does contain multimedia files, see Exporting partial bundle files.

 Select a location for storing the project bundle file.